Welcome to Populi!

 - You can also read articles without logging in.
 Start at the Populi Support home page and search for the article you're after.

-Terms of Service and Acceptable Use Policy
+Terms of Service and Authorized Use Policy

 Don't be put off by the stern language in the TOS and AUP—these are legal documents, after all, and they just have to make sure to dot all the i's and cross all the t's.
 Each document includes some plain-language summaries in the interest of making sure you understand what you're agreeing to.
 That said, there's really nothing unusual in these documents: they basically say, "We'll provide this service, and you'll use it as much or as little as you like."